 The Program of Initial Formation is a gradual process of personal, spiritual, and ministerial development.
 During initial formation, candidates develop their personal character and theological understanding to be able to live and work effectively as Franciscan friars in service to the Church.
 There are three stages of initial formation.

-Candidates begin their journey as postulants, spending a year or two living with our friar community at Holy Name College in Silver Spring, Md., and engaging in various aspects of our life and work.
+Candidates begin their journey as postulants, spending a year living with our inter-provincial friar community at Holy Name College in Silver Spring, Md., and engaging in various aspects of our life and work.
 During this time, they are presented with resources, including workshops and personal advisors, to help them develop the psychological and emotional qualities necessary for religious life and ministry.

 Initial formation concludes with profession of solemn or final vows, an event which fully incorporates student friars into our province and the Franciscan Order.
 Friars preparing for ordination receive an additional year of training.